weidwonder/ThreadPool/README.md

 # Introduction
-This is a block thread pool.
+This is a full-block-thread pool.

 # API